-$\dot{u} = G(u, t).$
+$$\dot{u} = G(u, t).$$

-The user can either call TSSetRHSFunction() and/or they can call TSSetIFunction() (so long as the function provided to TSSetIFunction() is equivalent to $\dot{u} + \tilde{F}(t, u)$) but the Jacobians need not be provided.5
+The user can either call TSSetRHSFunction() and/or they can call TSSetIFunction() (so long as the function provided to TSSetIFunction() is equivalent to $\dot{u} + \tilde{F}(t,u)$) but the Jacobians need not be provided.5

 The Explicit Runge-Kutta timestepper with variable timesteps is an implementation of the standard Runge-Kutta with an embedded method.
 The error in each timestep is calculated using the solutions from the Runge-Kutta method and its embedded method (the 2-norm of the difference is used).
 The default method is the 3rd-order Bogacki-Shampine method with a 2nd-order embedded method (TSRK3BS).
-Other available methods are the 5th-order Fehlberg RK scheme with a 4th-order embedded method (TSRK5F), the 5th-order Dormand-Prince RK scheme with a 4th-order embedded method (TSRK5DP), the 5th-order Bogacki-Shampine RK scheme with a 4th-order embedded method (TSRK5DP), the 5th-order Bogacki-Shampine RK scheme with a 4th-order embedded method (TSRK5DP), the 5th-order robust Verner RK schemes with a 5th-, 6th, and 7th-order embedded method, respectively (TSRK6VR, TSRK7VR, TSRK8VR).
+Other available methods are the 5th-order Fehlberg RK scheme with a 4th-order embedded method (TSRK5F), the 5th-order Dormand-Prince RK scheme with a 4th-order embedded method (TSRK5DP), the 5th-order Bogacki-Shampine RK scheme with a 4th-order embedded method (TSRK5BS, and the 6th-, 7th, and 8th-order robust Verner RK schemes with a 5th-, 6th, and 7th-order embedded method, respectively (TSRK6VR, TSRK7VR, TSRK8VR).
 Variable timesteps cannot be used with RK schemes that do not have an embedded method (TSRK1FE - 1st-order, 1-stage forward Euler, TSRK2A - 2nd-order, 2-stage RK scheme, TSRK3 - 3rd-order, 3-stage RK scheme, TSRK4 - 4-th order, 4-stage RK scheme).